 If some of you have been paying attention to social media you may have seen A lot of buzz around the FYRE Festival documentary.
-If you do not know what that is about, let me explain.
+If you do not know what that is about, let me explain and share my business lessons.

 When I watched the documentary, I at first couldn’t decide if Billy McFarland was a fraudster or a genius; I will leave you to make that conclusion for yourself.
 Right now it is being dubbed as “the greatest party that never happened.”